The Spanish Court of Audit as an associate member of OLACEFS

 International Board of Auditors for NATO (IBAN)

-In addition to the collaboration with IBAN in the abovementioned external audit of the EF-2000 project, the Court of Audit collaborates with the International Board of Auditors for NATO by means of regular meetings and its participation in working groups.
+In addition to the collaboration with IBAN in the abovementioned external audit of the EF-2000 project, the Court of Audit collaborates with the International Board of Auditors for NATO by means of participating in the annual meeting of IBAN with members’ SAIs, where the IBAN Annual Report is presented and professional exchanges also take place.

 European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT)